Peck Lake (Saskatchewan): Geography

 Known for its bright turquoise-coloured water, unlike most other lakes in the region, Peck Lake is a popular spot for beachgoers, fishermen, and boaters.
 Peck Lake reaches a depth of 14 m.

 Water flows southward across the lake, entering Peck Lake from Galletly Lake and exiting into the Monnery River.
 Monnery River is a tributary of the North Saskatchewan River.
 The south-eastern shore of the lake is subdivided into 50 lots, 45 of which have permanent structures.

 Camping

 Peck Lake has one government-run campground, split into two sections: the beachfront campsites and the "overflow" forested campsites.
 Facilities include washrooms, a picnic shelter, fish-filleting table, sewage dump, and a swingset.
 The beachfront campground is situated directly next to the boat launch, providing easy access for launching watercraft.
 Each campsite has a picnic table, firepit, electrical plug, and free access to firewood.

 Fish species

-Fish commonly found in Peck Lake include walleye and northern pike.
+Sport fish commonly found in Peck Lake include walleye, northern pike, yellow perch, lake whitefish, and burbot.
+White sucker, spottail shiner, and brook stickleback also inhabit Peck Lake.